Dark sector searches with high-intensity positron beams in the CERN North Area: Visible decay searches

 \subsubsection{Thin target: displaced vertex}

 NA62's multi track vertex reconstruction capabilities have been demonstrated numerous times in kaon decay analyses, resulting in a decay vertex resolution of $\sigma_{VTX}\sim$ 0.5 m.

 The displaced vertex technique, illustrated in Fig.~\ref{fig:VisTech} b), involves detecting di-lepton or di photon decays with a vertex located several meters away from the target.
-After complete energy reconstruction, the only remaining background consists of bremsstrahlung photon conversions, which can only occur outside the decay region which is maintained in high vacuum.
+After complete energy reconstruction, the only remaining background consists of bremsstrahlung photon conversions, which can only occur outside the NA62 decay region which is maintained in high vacuum.

-This technique can be applied across a variety of dark sector scenarios.
+This technique will allow exploring a variety of dark sector models.
 In this section, we focus on DPs and ALPs.
 As demonstrated in thin target invisible searches, a leading sensitivity in DP case translates into a leading sensitivity in the ALPs with electron coupling.
 Models with ALPs featuring pure photon coupling are expected to demonstrate significantly higher sensitivity due to their extended lifetime, $\tau = 64\pi/(m_a^3 g_{a\gamma}^2)$, which enhances the experimental advantage of having a 70 m long decay region.

-In the DP case we conservatively calculate the number of $A'$ produced in $A'$\VK{-strahlung} only.
+In the DP case we conservatively calculate the number of $A'$ produced in $A'$-strahlung only.
 Measuring the recoil positron momentum will allow additional constraints reducing background.
 After determining the decay length starting from the $A'$ width $\Gamma$, we estimate the probability of decay within the NA62 decay region as:

-The value of $L_{min}$ depends solely on the NA62 vertex reconstruction capability and can be set at approximately 5$\times \sigma_{VTX}$ On the other end $L_{max}$ is limited by the distance between the target and the first spectrometer station, around 70 m.
+The value of $L_{min}$ depends on the NA62 vertex reconstruction capability and can be set at approximately 5$\times \sigma_{VTX}$.
+On the other hand, $L_{\text{max}}$ is constrained by the distance between the target and the first spectrometer station, which is approximately 70 m.

-With $2 \times 10^{14}$ 75 GeV e$^+$oT and a decay region defined by $L_{min}$ = 2.5 m and $L_{max}$ = 70 m, the parameter space accessible for $A'$ displaced vertex searches has already been explored by previous dump experiments (see Fig.~\ref{fig:APDispVis}).
-Competitive results for $A'$ displaced vertex searches in thin target mode require ~$2\times 10^{15}$ e$^+$oT.
-Under these conditions, managing detector and trigger rates, as well as mitigating SM background, would pose significant challenges.
+With $2 \times 10^{14}$ 75 GeV e$^+$OT and a decay region defined by $L_{min}$ = 2.5 m and $L_{max}$ = 70 m, the parameter space accessible for $A'$ displaced vertex searches has already been explored by previous dump experiments (see Fig.~\ref{fig:APDispVis}).
+Competitive results for $A'$ displaced vertex searches in thin target mode require ~$2\times 10^{15}$ e$^+$OT, or an improved vertex position resolution.